 After changing our front door colour last fall and freshening up the porch, I wanted to add some additional decor pieces, including seating, but ran out of time before the cold weather hit.
 My “new” yellow bench was the perfect foundational piece to finally start the decorating process.

-On one side, I created a seating area with pillows for enjoying that mid-afternoon iced tea and reading break.
+On one side, I created a seating area with blue, white and yellow pillows for enjoying a mid-afternoon iced tea and reading break.

-Simple potted plants were added to bring in a touch of green and the crispness of white.
+A few potted plants were added to bring in a touch of green and the crispness of white.
 Simple white plants make me happy!

 An Indonesian basket, lantern, and a graphic door mat were the final decor pieces added to give the front porch some personality.

-The whole combination is the eclectic look I was hoping for.
+The whole combination is the eclectic front porch I was hoping for.

 Have you stepped out of your box and painted something a bold colour lately?
 Is there anything unexpected you’ve done to make your front porch welcoming?